 The sucking action itself is extremely calming and soothing, add to that the sweet taste of breastmilk and the smell of mom/another caregiver close by delivering that liquid gold, and you have almost an instant calmer.

-How to get your newborn to sleep in her bassinet – getting back to basics
+How to get a newborn to sleep in a bassinet instead of your arms – THE BASICS

-As mentioned above, getting your newborn to sleep in a bassinet starts by going back to basics and nailing those womb-like sensations in order to soothe, calm prepare for and ultimately help induce sleep.
-These first few points tackle these.
+As mentioned above, getting your newborn to sleep in a bassinet starts by going back to basics and nailing those womb-like sensations.
+These will soothe, calm, prepare for and ultimately help induce sleep.
+You’ll want to use these first few tips to put your baby to sleep anywhere, including the bassinet.

 #1 Swaddle – aka wrap baby up like a burrito